 XXXXXXXXX

 (Note any reasons for off normal permit durations (compliance schedule etc.).
-Normal is SIUs – 2 years, IUs – 3 years, Special Purpose – 3 years XXXXX).
+Normal is SIUs – 2 years, IUs – 3 years, Special Purpose – 3 years).

 Processes

 Brief description of plant processes.
 (Including all industrial sources of wastewater generation as separate waste streams, if applicable.)
 (Also specifically call out any “side” streams, (e.g., RO CIP, any non-routine processes that create a potential pH issue).
 (Use the plant nomenclature and use side stream as a parenthetical.)
 (As applicable, describe any reclaimable wastewater as well).